keesiemeijer/php-basics-tutorial/README.md

 PHP is a popular programming language that is especially used for web development.

 In this tutorial you learn the basic concepts of the PHP language and its terminology.
-It's assumed the reader has little to no knowledge of PHP or any other programming languages.
+It's assumed the reader has little to no knowledge of PHP (or other programming languages).
+It doesn't go in depth into the PHP language.
+It's a starting point for people just starting out in the world of PHP.
+The chapters are kept small and to the point.

-This tutorial has 5 chapters
+It's recommended you go through chapters in sequense.
+Each chapter uses information learned in former chapters.

 * [Variables](https://keesiemeijer.github.io/php-basics-tutorial/variables)
 * [Strings](https://keesiemeijer.github.io/php-basics-tutorial/strings)